HaseebUllahAbbasi/Bus-Registration-System/README.md

 allowed to access or look for the availability of seats in a particular bus of a particular rout at terminal.
 ```

-## Problems In The Existing System:
+## Problems In The Existing System

 ```
 The existing system handles variety of DBMS problems and tries to deviate from the flaws like data redundancy, safety, security, data inconsistency, data isolation,